vigetlabs/microcosm/README.md

 ## Opinions

-Microcosm injects a couple of opinions regarding the Flux
+Microcosm injects a a couple of opinions regarding the Flux
 architecture:

 1. Typically Flux uses CONSTANT values to pass messages from Actions